Causes Of Plantar Fasciitis

 Plantar fasciitis is most often seen in middle age and affects females more than males primarily because of women’s tendency to wear narrow fitting shoes and high heels.
 It is also a very common injury seen in runners, accounting for 8-10% of all running related injuries.

-A Physical Therapist’s Role in Alleviating Pain From Plantar Fasciitis
+A Physical Therapist’s Role in Plantar Fasciitis Relief

-Early assessment and conservative intervention, like physical therapy, is key to avoiding a long term injury and more aggressive treatments like injections or surgery.
+Early assessment and conservative intervention, like physical therapy, is key to finding a plantar fasciitis cure and avoiding a long term injury and more aggressive treatments like injections or surgery.
 Some common early indicators of plantar fasciitis include pain with the first step in the morning, discomfort in the heel or arch with walking after prolonged sitting, or the sensation of a lump or rock in the shoe.
 Patients often ignore these symptoms because it is not unusual for the pain to quickly go away after the first few steps in the morning or after the first minute or two of a run.
 Physical therapists are experts in assessing and treating all musculoskeletal dysfunctions that cause plantar fasciitis.
-PTs can help to quickly alleviate the primary symptoms in the foot as well as educate patients on any compensatory movement patterns that may lead to secondary complications like knee, hip, or back pain.
+PTs can help to quickly alleviate the primary symptoms in the foot, to provide plantar fasciitis relief, as well as educate patients on any compensatory movement patterns that may lead to secondary complications like knee, hip, or back pain.

-Physical therapy should be an integral part of the treatment plan for podiatrists, orthopedists, and family medicine doctors that encounter a patient with plantar fasciitis.
+Physical therapy should be an integral part of the plantar fasciitis cure treatment plan for podiatrists, orthopedists, and family medicine doctors that encounter a patient with the condition.
 Physicians often treat plantar fasciitis with orthotics, NSAIDs, and/or corticosteroid injections.
 These treatments can certainly be helpful for patients but do not directly treat the two biggest risk factors of plantar fasciitis, limited ankle dorsiflexion ROM and a high BMI.